-- (1) Ensure to maintain effectiveness of audits by establishing an appropriate mutual exchange of opinions and collaboration between the Audit Committee and the departments responsible for internal controls as well as the Internal Audit Division. - (2) Establish policies on the treatment of expenses or liabilities incurred in the execution of duties of the Audit Committee in order to ensure the effective execution of audits by the Audit Committee. - (1) The President, Representative Executive Officer regularly exchanges information and opinions with the Audit Committee. - (2) Departments responsible for internal controls, the Internal Audit Division and the departments responsible for compliance regularly exchange information with the Audit Committee, and also exchange information on important matters as needed, in an effort to promote mutual collaboration. - (3) Policies are in place on the treatment of expenses or liabilities incurred in the execution of duties of the Audit Committee in order to ensure the effective execution of audits by the Audit Committee.
+- Ensure to maintain effectiveness of audits by establishing an appropriate mutual exchange of opinions and collaboration between the Audit Committee and the departments responsible for internal controls as well as the Internal Audit Division. - (2) Establish policies on the treatment of expenses or liabilities incurred in the execution of duties of the Audit Committee in order to ensure the effective execution of audits by the Audit Committee. - Ensure to maintain effectiveness of audits by establishing an appropriate mutual exchange of opinions and collaboration The President, Representative Executive Officer regularly exchanges information and opinions with the Audit Committee. - (2) Departments responsible for internal controls, risk management and compliance, and the Internal Audit Division regularly exchange information and opinions with the Audit Committee, and also exchange information on important matters as needed, in an effort to promote mutual collaboration. - (3) Policies are in place on the treatment of expenses or liabilities incurred in the execution of duties of the Audit Committee in order to ensure the effective execution of audits by the Audit Committee.